US STOCKS-S&P 500 ends below 4,000 for 1st time since March 2021; growth shares lead decline | Business

 - United States

 The Nasdaq closed at its lowest level since November 2020.
 Apple shares dropped 3.3% and were the biggest weight on the Nasdaq and the S&P 500.
+Microsoft Corp dropped 3.7% and Tesla Inc fell 9.1%.
 Investors are worried about how aggressive the Federal Reserve will need to be to tame inflation.
 The U.S. central bank last week hiked interest rates by 50 basis points.

-Benchmark 10-year U.S. Treasury yields hit their highest levels since November 2018 early in the session.
+Benchmark 10-year U.S. Treasury yields hit their highest levels since November 2018 before easing on Monday.
 "Markets are digesting the start of a return to a more normal monetary policy environment," said Kristina Hooper, chief global market strategist at Invesco in New York.

 "Moving more aggressively (on rates) raises the specter of a recession, especially with all of these complications - high inflation, Russia's invasion of Ukraine, COVID-related supply chain disruptions," she said.
 Investors have also been worried about an economic slowdown in China following a recent rise in coronavirus cases.